-In many cases, developers do know ahead of time which features or relations will be introduced, discontinued, or replaced.
-Moreover, developers often have an estimate of when the availability of the feature (and its relationships with the rest of the model) will change based on information provided by a supplier or other mechanism.
-This data on feature and constraint modification times allows developers to incorporate this knowledge into the construction of a multi-step configuration problem.
+In many cases, developers know ahead of time which features will be introduced or discontinued.
+Moreover, developers often have an estimate of when the availability of the feature will change based on information provided by a supplier or other mechanism.
+This data on feature addition and removal times allows developers to incorporate this knowledge into the construction of a multi-step configuration problem.
 This section describes how feature model drift can be accounted for in a multi-step configuration CSP.